fransyozef/hashlips_art_engine/README.md

     growEditionSizeTo: 100,
     layersOrder: [
       { name: "Head" , options : { skipAttribute : true } },
-      { name: "Mouth" },
-      { name: "Eyes" },
-      { name: "Eyeswear" },
-      { name: "Headwear" },
     ],
   },
 ];
 ```
 The layer `Head` will not be included as attribute in the json file.

-### Offset numbering of the files
+## Offset numbering of the files
 At default, the numbering of the files will begin at 1 up to the `growEditionSizeTo` you have set.
 In some cases, you want to start at a different offset.
-You can use the `offsetIndex` for that.
-DEfault is set to 0.
+You can use the `offsetIndex` for that in the `config.js` file.
+Default is set to 0.
 Note!
-When the generation starts at 0, so if you put in 10, the numbering will start at 11
+When the generation starts at 0, so if you put in 10, the numbering will start at 11.

-### Hashed png filenames
+## Hashed png filenames
 At default, the png output file start with a number up to the `growEditionSizeTo` you have set.
 So for example 1.png, 2.png etc etc.

 This structure makes it easy target for snipers/webcrawlers to download all you files you have uploaded to a server (pinata/ipfs or your own server).
-To make it a little bit harder, there is the `useRandomFilenames` option.
+To make it a little bit harder, there is the `useRandomFilenames` option in the `config.js` file.
 When you set this to `true` , then the filename will be same as the DN.
 For example sd3lkjdfg93.png

-### Hashed metadata json
+## Hashed metadata json

 With `useRandomFilenames` you can hash your png filenames.
 You can also do this with the metadata json.